codl/dotfiles/README.markdown

 you probably don't want these unless you're me

-if you are indeed me you might want to use [effuse](https://github.com/programble/effuse) to deploy these
+if you are indeed me then run `deploy.sh` to deploy these